Conservative People's Party of Estonia: Foreign and defence policies

 The Conservative People's Party of Estonia often calls to protect Estonia's independence and sovereignty from supranational unions.
-They claim that the European Union is moving towards a federal state and Estonia should veto any legislation that centralises more power to the hands of EU.
+They say that the European Union is moving towards a federal state and Estonia should veto any legislation that centralises more power to the hands of EU.
 On 30 August 2012, EKRE organised a protest at Toompea against the ratification of European Stability Mechanism treaty.

 While the party does not advocate Estonia's exit from the EU, it believes that the union has to undergo a drastic change.
 According to EKRE, the EU has to become a military alliance that would defend all European ethnicities based on the concept of ethnopluralism.
 EKRE wants to strongly limit the amount of bureaucracy in the EU.

 EKRE strongly opposes a proposed border treaty between Estonia and Russia, which, according to the party, would cede 5.2% of Estonia's territory to the latter permanently and without compromise or compensation to Estonia.
 The party has called the possible signing of the treaty "treason" and the Estonian politicians who would sign it "traitors to the state".
 However, EKRE more recently has expressed support for the eventual normalisation of relations with Russia, urging a similar policy towards Russia as that of Finland, and to "not parlay up every minor incident into a drama".
 Although Mart Helme supports existing sanctions imposed against Russia, he has criticised American and EU sanctions policies towards Russia, warning that tougher sanctions would not "make Russia become a democracy", and believes "diplomatic negotiations" are the only way to resolve Estonia's disputes with Russia.
 He has also rejected suggestions that Russian President Vladimir Putin is an enemy of Estonia, describing Putin as a "pragmatist" who is "pretty neutral" towards Estonia.
 These mildly pro-Russian positions were abruptly reversed after the 2022 Russian invasion of Ukraine: after the invasion started, the EKRE proposed a ban on the ownership of weapons by Russians in Estonia and supported the proposal of stopping gas importations from Russia to Estonia.
+However, Martin Helme later expressed criticism of Estonian aid to Ukraine, citing the need to prioritize infrastructure investment, and suggested that Estonia "concentrate on striving for peace".
+He later advocated for Ukraine ceding territory to Russia in order to achieve a peace deal, supporting U.S. President Donald Trump's peace efforts.